ghacupha/loadable-state/README.md

-## Loadable-State
+## Loadable-State-Pattern

-This package is to help you model http request state.
-It's an add-on to redux/ngrx

-### Why use this package?
-Reduce boilerplate and better code.

-I wrote details in this 5-min blog: https://blog.angularindepth.com/handle-api-call-state-nicely-445ab37cc9f8
+This add-on to redux/ngrx is a clone of https://github.com/zhaosiyang/loadable-state with a newer typescript version and a few more state variables

 ### Install